nburrus/tuxpaint/docs/gl_ES.UTF-8/README.txt

     inferior da lista para desprazarse pola lista de imaxes.

-    Prema nunha imaxe para seleccionala e logo...
-      + Click the green 'Open' button at the lower left of the list to load the selected picture.
+    Prema nunha imaxe para seleccionala e logo... o Click the green 'Open' button at the lower left of the list to load the selected picture.
 You will then be able to edit it.

         (Como alternativa, pode facer dobre clic na icona dunha imaxe para